Wichita County Court Records

 Criminal Background Checks

-Statewide criminal history reports can be obtained from the Texas Department of Public Safety through its Crime Records Service.
-The DPS offers both name-based and fingerprint-based searches.
-Name-based checks are available online for a fee, while fingerprint-based checks provide the most comprehensive results and are often required for licensing and employment purposes.
+Statewide criminal history reports are available from the Texas Department of Public Safety through its Crime Records Service.
+DPS offers both name-based and fingerprint-based searches.
+Name-based checks can be done online for a fee; fingerprint-based checks are more comprehensive and are often required for licensing and employment purposes.

 Key Statutes Governing Criminal Records